steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Animating-SVGs-with-Additional-Parameters.md

 ![Animation Properties with Additional Parameters](../images/Animation-Properties-with-Additional-Parameters.png)

-This integration empowers the manipulation of SVG elements and their subordinate objects through diverse avenues.
+This integration enables the manipulation of SVG elements and their subordinate objects in various ways.
 Each associated parameter governs a specific facet of the animation.
-For instance, one parameter might change object rotation, while another parameter concurrently adjusts dimensions, color properties, and so forth.
+For instance, one parameter might change object rotation, while another parameter concurrently adjusts dimensions, color properties, etc.

 >&#10069; To animate SVGs without the utilization of UI scripts, see [Animating Switches Using SVGs](./Animating-Switches-Using-SVGs.md) for details.